S3-HSDM/Portfolio/Individual Project.md

 ## Software design
 Before I could start coding for my web application I made Requirements, functional and non-functional.
 With those requirements I created user stories for my project.
 After the user stories I created a C4-model for my project.
 Those user stories and diagrams can be found in my documentation files.
 [Analysis Document](https://github.com/S3-HSDM/Portfolio/blob/main/Research%20%26%20Documentation/Documentation.md)

+## CI/CD
+To ensure that my project on the main branche is a working version I added CI via Github Actions.
+Everytime something is pushed to the main branch, via a pull request from the development branch, the Github action runs all the tests created in my project, which are currently not yet available in my project.
+Next I need to setup docker for my project so the CD will also be covered.